Understanding and Improving Hyperbolic Deep Reinforcement Learning

 This failure manifests as large embedding norms and near-zero gradients in the encoder's final layer (Figure~\ref{fig:ablations_additional_metrics}), providing empirical support for the theoretical analysis in Section~\ref{sec:hyperbolic_rl_issues} and Proposition~\ref{prop:norm_lambda_bounds}.
 The next most important architectural choice is learned scaling (-Scaling), which we attribute to its synergy with RMSNorm.

 Among the loss function variants, replacing the categorical HL-Gauss loss~\citep{HLGaussOriginal} with MSE (+MSE) degrades performance, though not uniformly across all games.
 This aligns with the findings of \citet{StopRegressing}, who similarly observe that HL-Gauss does not consistently improve performance on all environments.
 Interestingly, substituting the C51~\citep{C51Distributional} distributional loss for HL-Gauss performs even worse than MSE.
-Using the Poincaré ball instead of the hyperboloid model (+Poincaré) leads to a modest drop in performance, which is expected given their isometry (Corollary~\ref{cor:hyperboloid_level}).
+Using the Poincaré ball instead of the hyperboloid model (+Poincaré) leads to a modest drop in performance, which is expected given their isometry.

 We further validate Lemma~\ref{lem:spectral_norm} by testing SpectralNorm~\citep{SpectralNorm} as an alternative to RMSNorm in two configurations: applying SpectralNorm to the complete Euclidean encoder (\ourmethod{} (SN Full)) and applying it only to the penultimate layer (\ourmethod{} (SN Penultimate)).
 In both cases, the agent fails to learn entirely.
 This underscores the critical importance of RMSNorm for obtaining the bounded feature norms guaranteed by Proposition~\ref{prop:norm_lambda_bounds}.